GrantFBarnes/card-judge/README.md

 draw pile or when players agree to finish.
 The player with the most points is the winner.

-### Credits/Specials
+### Credits/Specials/Perks

 A lobby will have a set free credits for each player.
-Credits can be used to purchase Specials at varying costs.
+Credits can be used to purchase Specials/Perks at varying costs.
 Specials vary from gambling credits to potentially earn more, to playing Special Cards which are an alternative way to play a turn.
 Each Special has a help icon next to it to display what it is.
+Perks last the rest of the game, as opposed to the round.
+Perks will provide a long term advantage in the game.

 Credits can be earned/lost through win/lose streaks.
 The streak amount can be set per lobby.
 This is to help balance and allow those who may be